-The school expects to administer the following surveys that request personal student information on the following approximate dates: 5E Survey of District 4th Graders during February/March.
+The school expects to administer the following surveys that request personal student information on the following approximate date.

 A complete copy of the District's Student and Family Privacy Rights policy may be obtained from the Superintendent's office or accessed on the District's website.